 I really like the flavor of coke and it's my treat I keep in the refrigerator when I want to have one.

-_________________ BOOK NOW!!
-APPEARING NOW AT THE BUNNY RANCH JULY 18-AUG 12 NEXT APPEARANCE SEPTEMBER 10-22 AS SEEN IN SEVERAL MAGAZINES INCLUDING HUSTLER AND SCORE FEATURED ON SEVERAL RADIOS SHOWS INCLUDING THE JIMMY STAR SHOW SOUTHWEST ASP NEVADA BROTHEL PROVIDER OF THE YEAR 2013 EMAIL ME AT GILLIANSLOAN@BUNNYRANCH.COM
+_________________ BOOK NOW!! -NEXT APPEARANCE SEPTEMBER 10-29 -AS SEEN IN SEVERAL MAGAZINES INCLUDING HUSTLER AND SCORE -FEATURED ON SEVERAL RADIO SHOWS INCLUDING THE JIMMY STAR SHOW -SOUTHWEST ASP NEVADA BROTHEL PROVIDER OF THE YEAR 2013 -EMAIL ME AT THEGILLIANSLOAN@GMAIL.COM

 This is an interesting question and for myself I know what Coke taste like and its my preferential choice if I drink soda, which I don't anymore as a habit.
 Cola is something I do not sip, I gulp it down, hence why I like Coke.
 Coke for me has a explosive effervescent reaction to the back of my throat.
 It's a kin to a scald without the pain.
 Every time I have tasted Pepsi its sweeter tasting than Coke and I don't like for some reason that unique sweetness in my cola taste.